Genetics of aggression: Twin studies

 Twin studies are studies typically conducted comparing identical and fraternal twins.
 They aim to reveal the importance of environmental and genetic influences for traits, phenotypes, and disorders.
 Before the advancement of molecular genetics, twin studies were almost the only mode of investigation of genetic influences on personality.
 Heritability was estimated as twice the difference between the correlation for identical, or monozygotic, twins and that for fraternal, or dizygotic, twins.
 Early studies indicated that personality was fifty percent genetic.
 Current thinking holds that each individual picks and chooses from a range of stimuli and events largely on the basis of their genotype creating a unique set of experiences; basically meaning that people create their own environments.
 It has been determined that there is a window in childhood that certain trauma events can trigger a lifetime of aggressive behavior.

 Adoption studies

 Adoption studies are a specific research designs that involve comparing traits between an adopted child and their biological and adoptive parents.
 These experiments aim to assess both biological and environmental factors that may be attributed to aggression.
 Adoption studies have shown stronger similarities between adopted children and their biological parents, indicating that there is a genetic component at play.
 However, children have also shown similarities with their adoptive parents, indicating that there are environmental factors as well.
 These studies further support the complex nature of aggression by proving that there are both biological and environmental factors involved.
 More research needs to be conducted to truly prove the causes of aggression.

+At the University of Colorado in 1997, two researchers compiled a series of twin and adoption studies to investigate the relationship, if any, between heritability and environmental factors on aggressive behavior.
+All of the studies concluded that environment and genetics both play a complex role in the development of aggression, but their influence varies.
+Genetics generally has a substantial influence through childhood into adulthood across the board, but environmental and familial influence decreases with age.
+They also compared males and females, which shows that genetics have a larger impact on males, and the environment is more influential for females.